fredgj/typesys/README.rst

 type_corrector
 ''''''''''''''

-Decorate your function with the types you want the arguments to be, but not necessary are passed in as, as shown in the examples below.
+Decorate your functions with the types you want the arguments to be treated as, but not necessarily are passed in as, as shown in the examples below.

 .. code:: python